Nishikori goes from Project 45 to Elite 8

 NISHIKORI: ”It’s a good question.
 I don’t know too (smiling).
 I really don’t know.
 I know there are lot of talented players in the juniors but when they get older....
 I don’t know.

-“For me it was great that I (moved to) live in the States, and I got a lot of good practice and travelling wise it was a lot easier than staying in Asia.”
+“For me it was great that I (moved to) live in the States, and I got a lot of good practice and traveling wise it was a lot easier than staying in Asia.”

 REUTERS: Do you think you can end Asia’s wait next year?